davimber/aialignmentideas/humanwrittenideas.md

 The core idea is to replace parts of a neural network with language.
 This could be activations from a single layer.
 Or even replace multiple layers at a time.
-In other words, the encoder should be able to take an earlier layers' activations, compress it to tokens, and then rectonstruct activations from a later layer.
+In other words, the encoder should be able to take an earlier layers' activations, compress it to tokens, and then reconstruct activations from a later layer.

 There are a few reasons why this idea is attractive.
 First, language is often more auditable than a large matrix of activations.
 If we can literally read out a model's thoughts step by step, that would have huge implications for safety.
 Second, language is a pretty solid compressor, and language models are good at writing and compressing language.
-So there is some hope that compressing thoughts, or even whole ciruits could be done with language.
+So there is some hope that compressing thoughts, or even whole circuits could be done with language.
 The original language model can do it pretty well, after all.
 Third, you have near infinite training data with a perfect reward signal.
-We have the ability to keep varing the input, and rewarding the autoencoder for better and better reconstructions.
+We have the ability to keep varying the input, and rewarding the autoencoder for better and better reconstructions.
 Obviously there is some risk the autoencoder learns some mapping or representation that isn't interpretable English.
 For example, with a sufficiently large number of generated tokens, the decoder could just learn a 1:1 map to the output values.
 However, a length penalty or various approaches to encourage shorter encodings could hopefully solve this.
 Fourth, the approach leverages data and compute.
 It's very bitter lesson pilled.
-Language models have a massive number of circuits and rediculous complexity.
+Language models have a massive number of circuits and ridiculous complexity.
 And they are trained to compress/overlay/reuse that complexity.
 The nice part here is we leverage massive data and compute to model that complexity.
 I know personally, converting thoughts to English is sometimes hard.
 And requires quite a bit of thinking to compress my mental flow well.
-While a weak analogy, I suspect coverting LLM thoughts to nice understandable English will also require lots of compute.
+While a weak analogy, I suspect converting LLM thoughts to nice understandable English will also require lots of compute.
 Fifth, there are some ways to help check the autoencoded English is robust and isn't a dumb mapping table.
 You can obviously take a look at the size of the activations and compare that to the number of tokens to get a compression ratio.
 You can also swap synonyms or rewrite the thoughts with identical meaning and check for identical output.